wkaisertexas/sipc/SOLUTION2.md

 ## Testing

-A markdown file [Deliverable 2](./docs/deliverables/deliverable2.md) was used as a working document to coordinate the delegation of testing between the group members.
+We added tests in the following places: PrettyPrinterTest, ASTNodeTest, and ASTPrinterTest.
+We used code coverage to determine the effectiveness of codes.